-Co-Director, Centre for Philosophy of Natural and Social Science, LSE, and distinguished supporter of Humanism
+Co-Director, Centre for Philosophy of Natural and Social Science, LSE, and Patron of Humanists UK

 Dr Helena Cronin runs the darwin@lse programme, which explores recent developments in evolutionary thinking, in particular what evolutionary theory can tell us about human nature, and is the co-editor of Darwinism Today.
 Her research interests include an evolutionary understanding of sex differences; methodological problems of evolutionary theory, particularly in its application to our own species; and how Darwinian theory can inform policy.

 Amongst her many books and articles on evolution, humanists may find the following of particular interest:

 “Evolution, not sexism, puts us at a disadvantage in the sciences”, in The Guardian, Saturday March 12, 2005